zero2one/search_api_location/README.txt

   returned in an additional field in the result.
 The name of the additional field consists of the location field's identifier and the suffix "_distance".
   Defaults to FALSE.
+- bbox: (optional) A rectangle ("bounding box") for which to filter, ignoring "lat", "lon" and "distance".
+If present, "lat" and "lon" are optional, too.
+It is allowed to specify both a "bbox" and a "distance" filter.
+The rectangle is represented as an associative array containing exactly the following keys:
+  - left
+  - bottom
+  - right
+  - top
 Even when no radius is set, service classes can choose to use the location data, e.g., for sorting results or adapting facets on the field.